threefoldfoundation/www_threefold_io/content/blogarchive/threefold_at_consensus_2022/index.md

 ## A decentralized world needs a decentralized foundation

 I think we’ve already come to Consensus that decentralization has to start at the foundational level.
 See what I did there?
 The ThreeFold co-founders have more than 20 years of experience in setting world records in Internet storage and cloud automation technologies.
 With ThreeFold, they started from scratch to build a fully decentralized Internet infrastructure that’s peer-to-peer and open source.
-We’re realizing the promise of an Internet built and owned by the people, back to the vision of Web 1 through the implementation of Web 4 technology.
+We’re realizing the promise of an Internet built and owned by the people, back to the vision of Web 1 through the implementation of Web4 technology.
 For us, it’s obvious that we simply cannot build a fair and equal digital world on top of today's old-world infrastructure which is owned by the few.

 <br/>